-RULE 103.
+1 102 of the Federal Rules of Evidence where changes in substance are not intended.
+2 3 The Advisory Committee on the Federal Rules of Evidence has not 4 recommended any amendments to Federal Rule 102.
+5 6 7 RULE 103.
 RULINGS ON EVIDENCE.

-- (a) Effect of erroneous ruling.
-Error may not be predicated upon a ruling which that admits or excludes evidence unless a substantial right of the party is affected, and: - (1) Objection.
-In case if the ruling is one admitting evidence, a timely objection or motion to strike appears of record, stating the specific ground of objection, if the specific ground was not apparent from the context; or - (2) Offer of proof.
-In case if the ruling is one excluding evidence, the substance of the evidence was made known to the court by offer or was apparent from the context within which questions were asked. - (b) Record of offer and ruling.
-The court may add any other or further statement which that shows the character of the evidence, the form in which it was offered, the objection made, and the ruling thereon.
-It may direct the making of an offer in question and answer form.
+8 (a) Effect of erroneous ruling.
+Error may not be predicated upon a ruling 9 which that admits or excludes evidence unless a substantial right of the party is 10 affected, and 11 (1) Objection.
+In case if the ruling is one admitting evidence, a timely 12 objection or motion to strike appears of record, stating the specific ground of 13 objection, if the specific ground was not apparent from the context; or 14 (2) Offer of proof.
+In case if the ruling is one excluding evidence, the substance of the evidence was made known to the court by offer or was apparent 15 16 from the context within which questions were asked.
+17 (b) Record of offer and ruling.
+The court may add any other or further 18 statement which that shows the character of the evidence, the form in which it was 19 offered, the objection made, and the ruling thereon.
+It may direct the making of an 20 offer in question and answer form.
+21 (c) Effect of pretrial ruling.
+Once the court, at or before trial, makes a 22 definitive ruling on the record admitting or excluding evidence, a party need not renew an objection or offer of proof to preserve a claim of error for appeal.